CodeYourFuture/immersive-go-course/batch-processing/README.md

 2022/10/04 10:45:32 processed: "/inputs/gradient.jpg" to "/outputs/gradient_bw.jpg"
 ```

 Here we can see the docker image building.
-The first time we run this, it will take a while and we won't see lots of `CACHED` messaged.
-The time is spent installing ImageMagick into the Docker container, and building the app for the first time.
+The first time we run this, it will take a while and we won't see lots of `CACHED` messages.
+The time is spent installing ImageMagick into the Docker container and building the app.

-Should now have a new directory — `outputs` — which contains an image `gradient_bw.jpg` which is a grayscale version of the `gradient.jpg` file that's in the `inputs` directory.
+One it's run, we should now have a new local directory — `outputs` — which contains an image `gradient_bw.jpg` which is a grayscale version of the `gradient.jpg` file that's in the `inputs` directory.

 Something interesting has happened here!
 Our docker container wrote the file back to _our_ filesystem.
 It was able to do this because our docker command [mounted](https://docs.docker.com/storage/bind-mounts/) the `outputs` directory from our host (your computer) onto the `/outputs` directory inside the docker container.
-When the go application wrote the processed file to `/outputs/gradient_bw.jpg`, it was actually writing to your files.
+When the go application wrote the processed file to `/outputs/gradient_bw.jpg`, it was actually writing to your filesystem, outside of the container.

-This feature allows us to test the code and see the outputs.
+This mount feature allows us to test the code and see the outputs.
 Otherwise, they'd be stuck inside the Docker container.
 To find out more about this, read the [managing data with Docker](https://docs.docker.com/storage/) guide.

 ### Test the scaffolding code